marcelomatus/gilda-opts/docs/GettingStarted.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Preparing Case Input Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-The full details of the input data files are documented in :ref:`Modelling`.
+The full details of the input data files are documented in :doc:`Modelling`.
 The ``GILDA-OPTS`` distribution also includes some `Examples`_ that illustrate how to accurately input data to construct and simulate the system.

 ^^^^^^^^^^^^^^^^
 Solving the Case